 Here is a summary of the white balance adjustment sections of TM-183.
 This is paraphrased and abridged since the information was spread out over many pages.
-You should make these adjustments before you adjust the purity and convergence.
+You should make these adjustments before you adjust the convergence and purity.
 Do not adjust the white balance in reverse order because color changes do slightly impact those other adjustments.